jgoerzen/docker-debian-base/README.md

 You can look at that link for additional discussion on the motivations.

 You can find the source and documentation at the [Salsa page](https://salsa.debian.org/jgoerzen/docker-debian-base) and automatic builds are available from [my Docker hub page](https://hub.docker.com/u/jgoerzen/).
+The builds are auto-generated from Salsa CI and run at least weekly.

 **OUDATED**: For stretch and jessie, this image uses sysvinit instead of systemd, not because of any particular opinion on the merits of them, but